jundalisay/sp/content/en/research/galen/natural/book-1/chapter-13.md

 - the outer coat of the bladder springs from the peritoneum and is essentially the same as it
 - the inner coat, which is peculiar to the bladder, is more than twice as thick as the outer

-Perhaps, however, it is not the thickness or thinness of the coats, but the situation of the bladder, which is the reason for the vapours being carried into it?
+Perhaps it is not the thickness of the coats, but the situation of the bladder which is the reason for the vapours being carried into it?

 On the contrary, even if it were probable for every other reason that the vapours accumulate there, yet the situation of the bladder would be enough in itself to prevent this.